Wasm-DSL/spectec/spectec/test-prose/TEST.md

 2. If the type of stora_u0 is numtype, then:
   a.
 Let nt be stora_u0.
   b.
 Return nt.
+3. If the type of stora_u0 is packtype, then:
+  a.
+Return I32.

 sxfield stora_u0
 1. If the type of stora_u0 is valtype, then: